Independent Pharmacies in the United States

 An independent pharmacy is a retail pharmacy that is not directly affiliated with any chain of pharmacies and is not owned (or operated) by a publicly traded company.
 Independent pharmacies are pharmacist-owned, privately held businesses in varying practice settings.
 They include single-store operations, pharmacist-owned multiple store locations, franchise, compounding, long-term care (LTC), specialty, and supermarket pharmacy operation.
 Independent pharmacy owners generally have more flexibility to build personalized customer relationships and they strive to differentiate their services from big-chain corporations.

 In 2010, there were 23,064 independent pharmacies in the U.S. Independent pharmacies dispensed approximately 1.5 billion prescriptions annually accounting for nearly 40% of the retail prescriptions.
 The average independent pharmacy had total sales of approximately $4 million and average prescription sales of approximately $3.7 million per location (accounting for 92.5% of all independent pharmacy sales).
 Over 26% of independent pharmacy owners have ownership in two or more pharmacies.
 The average independent community pharmacy location dispensed 64,169 prescriptions (205 per day) in 2010, up from 61,071 in 2005.

-The future of Independent Pharmacies
+The future of independent pharmacies

+Negatives

 The number of independent pharmacies has been steadily declining over recent years due to the difficulty of competing with large chain corporations.
 Large chains have the advantage of a vastly greater reach and an abundance of resources, and sometimes independent pharmacies cannot keep up with the level of production.

-However, this is not the only factor.
+Positives

-Independent pharmacists still believe in the power of their services and continue to prove their importance.
-These community pharmacies strive to bring a level of care that goes beyond filling prescriptions.
-They offer more specialized, innovative services and a level of personal customer service that is unmatched.
-Due to their smaller size, they have a better connection to their local community and have the ability to get to know their patients beyond just their medications.
-For these reasons, many patients still prefer the personal touch of an independent pharmacy and the extra services that they can receive there.
+Due to their smaller size, independent community pharmacies tend to have a better connection to their local community and have the ability to get to know their patients beyond their medications.
+For this reason, and because of the extra services that they can often receive, many patients prefer independent pharmacies.

-There are also a variety of independent pharmacy associations, at state and national levels, that unify pharmacists so they can educate each other on how to move forward most efficiently.
-Joining these organizations and attending trade shows is a great way for pharmacists to get involved in the movement and constantly innovate their own pharmacies.
+There are also a variety of state and national independent pharmacy associations that allow pharmacists to connect with each other and further educate and develop themselves.